by Justine Deputy

 - Cream: Coconut milk substitutes really well for any creamy item.
 Soup, whipped cream, etc.

 - Pizza: This gets its own category because I couldn’t live without it.
 We have pizza night once a week.
-We buy the dough at the grocery store and make them ourselves.
+We buy the dough and make them ourselves.
 The more toppings and flavors the better.
 My husband makes some amazing pizzas!
 Whole Foods also sells vegan slices and you can order a vegan pizza to go.

-- Let the staff know you have an allergy.
+- Let the staff know you have an allergy or food intolerance.
 It makes them more aware.
 They often will change their gloves as soon as you say that.

 - Bring food with you.
 I pack food everywhere we go: a bar, a PB&J sandwich, leftovers, basically anything we have.
 Otherwise, I will be hangry!